civilKaos82/environment-variables-drill-challenge/README.md

 $ bundle exec ruby runner.rb
 ```

 The script errors out, providing information on what went wrong.
 The client made a GET request to `https://api.github.com/user`.
 What was the response code?
-[401][], noting that making the request authentication.
+[401][], noting that making the request requires authentication.

 Why was our request not authenticated?
 When we create our client object, we pass in an access token.
 Where should the value of the token be found?  `ENV["GITHUB_ACCESS_TOKEN"]`.
 So, we need to have our access token stored in the `GITHUB_ACCESS_TOKEN` environment variable.
 Right now, that value is `nil`, which is why our request fails.